erikriiska/erikriiska.github.io/index.md

-There's what looks like a better markdown explanation here: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+There's what looks like a better markdown explanation [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 This is just some text with nothing special.